How ‘Pearl’ Did Something Few Films Can: Keep Itself Secret

 West is continuing his delightful pastiche take on eras of cinema’s past, while Goth—who co-wrote the film alongside West while quarantining for two weeks prior to the New Zealand shoot—sinks her teeth even harder into her character this time around.
 Pearl is a proper character study; Goth can flip from reserved to ferocious in the flick of a switch.
 It’s nothing short of dazzling to watch.
 But like X, Pearl’s chief accomplishment is its ability to draw a surprising sense of empathy from those watching this murderous villain pitchfork her way through everyone in her path.
 The two films achieve a remarkable symbiosis, peeling back the layers of their central villain’s past to plunge deeper into her psyche.

-Ahead of the film’s premiere this weekend—and of Monday’s announcement of a third, not-yet-shot conclusion to the trilogy, MaXXXine—The Daily Beast spoke with Mia Goth and Ti West about relatable villains, the Spanish flu, preparing for Pearl’s intense monologues, and how far along the third film might be in.
+Ahead of the film’s premiere this weekend—and of Monday’s announcement of a third, not-yet-shot conclusion to the trilogy, MaXXXine—The Daily Beast spoke with Mia Goth and Ti West about relatable villains, the Spanish flu, preparing for Pearl’s intense monologues, and how far along the third film might be.

 Both X and Pearl are wildly fun movies, but they are also so empathetic toward Pearl’s character.
 When she’s older, we see her as discarded; when she’s younger, we see her as someone longing for love and wanting so badly to be seen.
 She’s a killer, but she’s also human.
 Why was it important for you to maintain that sense of humanity when writing this script?